-We will discuss 3 options for the extraction: Awake under Local, Local with Nitrous, or IV Sedation.
+We will discuss 3 options for the extraction: Awake under Local, Local with N2O, or IV Sedation.
 We want you comfortable for the procedure.
 If Dr. Damon or Dr. Blankenship will be removing third molars then IV Sedation will be used.

 We will typically schedule you for the tooth extraction after your consultation.
 We perform IV Sedation most days, but these spots are typically booked in advance.